Thinking About Starting Your Own RIA Firm?

 Most advisors who ultimately start their own RIA firm answer “yes” to all three of the above questions.
 Not surprisingly, this same group of advisors who go on to declare their independence also possess similar characteristics.
 These traits include:

-An Entrepreneurial Spirit: Many Advisors who go independent share an entrepreneurial mindset.
-Those who start their own RIA firms are self-starters who are well-organized and see challenges as opportunities.
-They have a vision for their future and are not afraid to sacrifice short-term “wins” for long-term success.
+- An Entrepreneurial Spirit: Advisors who go independent are self-starters who are organized, goal-oriented, and willing to sacrifice short-term wins for long-term success.

-A Desire to Put Their Clients First: For advisors, acting in their clients’ best interests is a key principle.
-In short, they want the freedom to make decisions and offer products that help their clients achieve their goals.
+- A Desire to Put Their Clients First: They want the freedom to make decisions and offer products based solely on what’s best for their clients.

 As you consider whether you should start your own RIA or not, the questions and characteristics outlined above only paint part of the picture.
-As noted earlier, there is a lot of groundwork you will want to factor into your decision.
-[Before you take your next step, we would encourage you to check out “The 7 Steps to Launching Your RIA Firm”]
+There is a lot of groundwork to factor into your decision.
+Before you take your next step, we would encourage you to check out “The 7 Steps to Launching Your RIA Firm.”